 Here are some examples from our own projects, so you can see the dilemma of relying on photos alone when picking paint color.

 We painted this lovely kitchen using Sherwin Williams “Amazing Gray” on the cabinets.
-Here’s my unedited snapshot, plus a screen shot of the color for the paint manufacturer’s website.
+Now look at my unedited snapshot, plus a screenshot of the color from the paint manufacturer’s website.

-All the white surfaces in the foreground make the cabinets in the background look way too dark.
-The only place the cabinets look remotely like the paint color screen shot is on the shadowed part of the island – and even there the tone is off (the paint chip looks greener).
-The phone snapshot may be unedited reality, but it is not a good depiction of how the kitchen actually looks.
-And this photo is certainly not publishable.
+In the phone snapshot, all the white surfaces in the foreground make the cabinets in the background look way too dark.
+The only place the cabinets look remotely like the paint website’s screenshot is on the shadowed part of the island – and even there the tone is off (the paint chip looks greener).
+The phone snapshot may be unedited “reality”, but it is not a good depiction of how the kitchen actually looks.
+And my little snapshot is certainly not publishable.

-The professional photos are so much better, and have been edited with finesse.
-They look gorgeous, but they aren’t enough when you’re trying to figure out how to pick paint color for your own kitchen.
+The professional photo is so much better, and has been edited with finesse.
+It looks gorgeous, but is not enough when you’re trying to figure out how to pick paint color for your own kitchen.

 Which is more accurate?
 Which gives you an idea of what color to use in your own kitchen?